This is a review of the first book in the YA romance series, The Selection.

 - Rank 7 and beyond are just the lowest of the low

-We don’t learn a lot about the classes early on, but we do know that the artist class rank 5 struggles but still for the most part do well enough to at least feed themselves each day but those in rank 6 aren’t really so lucky.
-They do okay but don’t always have enough to get by and so some days they go hungry.
+We don’t learn a lot about the classes early on, but we do know that the artist class rank five struggles but still, for the most part, does well enough to at least feed themselves each day but those in rank six aren’t really so lucky.
+They do okay but don’t always have enough to get by, so some days they go hungry.

-One interesting thing about this society is that any male who wants to join the military will do so for 5 years and when he is finished with his term he is automatically made a rank two in exchange for the 5 years he dedicates to serving the crown.
+One interesting thing about this society is that any male who wants to join the military will do so for five years, and when he is finished with his term, he is automatically made a rank two in exchange for the five years he dedicates to serving the crown.

-Now with the background out of the way let’s get to the actual story itself.
-America Singer (rank 5) is in love with a rank 6 servant.
-She wants to marry him but they don’t really have the money right now.
-He worries that if she marries him she will suffer to much and he wants to leave it up to fate so he asks her to put her name into The Selection contest and if she isn’t selected or doesn’t win then he knows it was meant to be.
-While she hates the idea she is so sure she had no chance in hell of winning she agrees to it and turns out she is selected.
-She isn’t really a viable candidate but the King wants to select the best person he can from the lower ranks just to make the people happy, even though he knows he won’t ever let his son, Prince Maxon pick her.
+Now with the background out of the way, let’s get to the actual story itself.
+America Singer (rank 5) is in love with a rank six servant.
+She wants to marry him, but they don’t really have the money right now.
+He worries that if she marries him, she will suffer too much, and he wants to leave it up to fate, so he asks her to put her name into The Selection contest, and if she isn’t selected or doesn’t win, then he knows it was meant to be.
+While she hates the idea, she is so sure she has no chance in hell of winning she agrees to it, and turns out she is selected.
+She isn’t really a viable candidate, but the King wants to select the best person he can from the lower ranks just to make the people happy, even though he knows he won’t ever let his son, Prince Maxon, pick her.